Skip to content

 The implementation date is 2025.
 While that may seem distant, preparation must begin now.

-4 Key Points About PIC for E-Waste Before January 2025:
+4 Key Points About PIC process for E-Waste Management to consider before January 2025:

 Get in touch with SK Tes experts about your IT asset disposition and electronic waste management needs across continents.